If you’ve been invited to a Medical School interview at BSMS, check out this guide to the common Medicine interview questions you can expect.

 How Are Interviews At BSMS Assessed?

 BSMS evaluates each candidate’s interview based on a scoring and ranking system.
-Each aspect of the applicant’s discussions will be rated either inadequate, average, good or excellent.
-Numerical scores are additionally given out of 10 for each discussion based on their ratings, which gives them a combined score out of 50 (for the five discussions).
+Each aspect of the applicant’s discussions will be rated either poor, borderline, satisfactory, good or excellent.
+Numerical scores are additionally given out of 20 for each discussion based on their ratings, which gives them a combined score out of 100 (for the five discussions).

 From previous admissions statistics, successful candidates have usually been known to score ‘good’ or above across all their stations, however, the marking criteria can vary from year to year.